Crispin Basketball exists to help players of all ages and abilities play the game better and enjoy the game more.

 But go a step further, the biggest culprit is poor programming based on a weak vision (or worse, no vision!).
 Young players suffer most, because we haven’t thought things through!

 So what can we do?
 We can spread the vision and the programs to anyone who will listen.
 In light of this, we aim to help local travel programs develop a clear vision for their coaches and teams.
 We also help local recreation departments implement basketball programs that make a world of difference in the lives of young players.
 We aren’t into being exclusive.
 Volunteers are the best!
 Local access for young players can’t be beat.
-It’s the way I started as a young player and it is what so many of our young players need.
+It’s the way many of us started as young players and it is what so many of our young players need.